rapidsms/rapidsms/docs/topics/testing.rst

 Testing RapidSMS Applications
 =============================

-Automated testing is an extremely useful tool and, therefore, we recomend writing tests for all RapidSMS applications and projects.
+Automated testing is an extremely useful tool and, therefore, we recommend writing tests for all RapidSMS applications and projects.
 Tests provide a way to repeatedly ensure that your code functions as expected and that new code doesn't break existing functionality.